finos/legend-studio/.github/PULL_REQUEST_TEMPLATE.md

 - Documentation: Link to a PR from https://github.com/finos/legend repo
 - Dependency: https://github.com/finos/legend-studio/blob/master/docs/dependencies.md

 NOTE: For component/style changes: Please check out our style guide https://github.com/finos/legend-studio/tree/master/docs/ux.
-Also PR involving UX/UI might take more time to discuss and review.
+Also, PR involving UX/UI might take more time to discuss and review.

-Last but not least, describe your changes below in as much detail as possible in the space below :tada:
+Last but not least, describe your changes below in as much detail as possible in the space below 🎉 -->
--->